opsit-io/opsit-explang-docs/docs/explang-lisp.md

 - `*` a wildcard standing for any string of characters
 - `?` a wildcard that stands for one character

-For example "a*.txt" is a glob pattern that would match names of files with '.txt' extension.
+For example `a*.txt` is a glob pattern that would match names of files with `.txt` extension.

 Explang supports globbing patterns by internally converting them to regex patterns.
 One can use the produced pattern just like